kubernetista/nuvola-docs/docs/Quick-Start.md

 ```

-## TLS using kixelated/mkcert
+## Certificate for HTTPS (using kixelated/mkcert)

+!!! todo
-#### ⭕️ TODO: replace the steps below with a container or a Dagger module
+    ☑️ TODO: replace the steps below with a container or a Dagger module ☑️

 Generate a new TLS certificate with kixelated/mkcert, and add it tp Traefik.

 The certificate will last 20 days (for security reasons) but you can adjust it.

+!!! warning
+    🛫 If you already have a valid certificate, for example because you already generated
+    it following the steps below, then jump to [__step 3__](#3-install-the-certificates-and-reload-traefik) 🛫

+## 2. Generate the certs

 ```sh
 # Generate the certs with expiration in 20gg using kixelated/mkcert